typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Observe ConductR-HAProxy logs.
 You should see a successfully opened connection to ConductR.

 That's it!
 You now have a cluster of three ConductR nodes ready to start running applications.
 ConductR comes with a `visualizer` sample application.
-Head over to the next section [[Deploying application|DeployingApplication]] to learn how to deploy visualizer application to your fresh ConductR cluster.
+Head over to the next section [[CLI|CLI]] to learn how to deploy visualizer application to your fresh ConductR cluster.

-## EC2 Installation
+# EC2 Installation

-This is a tutorial for setting up a ConductR cluster on [Amazon Web Services EC2](http://aws.amazon.com/ec2/) provided in two forms.
+> This is a tutorial for setting up a ConductR cluster on [Amazon Web Services EC2](http://aws.amazon.com/ec2/) provided in two forms.
 The first uses [Ansible](http://www.ansible.com) to automate the installation.
 The second achieves the same result using the EC2 Management Console and ssh'ing into the instances.
 For general installation instructions, please see [Linux Installation][#Linux-Installation).

-### Requirements

-To run a ConductR cluster in EC2 you will need:
+## Prerequisites

 * Amazon Web Services(AWS) account with EC2 admin rights
 * Debian package of ConductR